 Pat Boser attended Dickinson State University as a music major with an emphasis in pipe organ and tenor sax.
 She then graduated from Texas Women's University with a music therapy major and psychology minor.
 From 1966 to 1983 she taught music therapy at the Brainerd Regional Human Services Center.
 Pat has taught piano and organ lessons at St. John Nepomuk Elementary School in Lastrup and St. Michael's Elementary in Buckman and now at Holy Trinity School in Pierz.
 Pat is the church organist at St. John's in Lastrup and plays for area weddings.

-Kathryn Pederson, B.S., attended Hamline University in St. Paul and received her degree from Mankato College to teach K-12 music.
+Kathryn Pederson attended Hamline University in St. Paul and received her B.S. degree from Mankato College to teach K-12 music.
 In addition, she has completed graduate courses at St. Cloud State University.
 She has taught vocal music in the Pierz Public Schools and at the Central Minnesota School of Music in St. Cloud.
 Kathy also is a church musician at First United Church in Little Falls.
 She has taught at the Music Center for 28 years.

 Bobbi French has a B.A. in music education from Augustana College, Sioux Falls, SD.
-She has studied and performed on violin, voice and piano since her youth and has over 35 years’ experience as a private teacher on both instruments as well as experience conducting church and community choirs.
-Most recently she lived in East Central Minnesota where, in addition to her private studio work, she served as the music director for annual school/community musicals.
+She has studied and performed on violin, voice and piano since her youth and has 40 years of experience as a teacher and director of community ensembles and musicals.
+Having played violin with several orchestras throughout the Midwest, she presently performs with the Heartland Symphony Orchestra.
 Bobbi’s goal is to teach students of all ages and ability levels to appreciate and create beauty in the world through music.
-Whether or not music becomes a life-long pursuit, she firmly believes that early exposure to music makes for more respectful and responsible citizens of our world—people who are more sensitive to others and more attuned to wonder and beauty all around us.
-Bobbi is available to teach violin, viola and piano.
-Her lessons emphasize music theory, instrument technique, note-reading and sight-reading, ear training and musical expression.
+She is available to teach violin and viola with lessons emphasizing music theory, instrument technique, note-reading and sight-reading, ear training and musical expression.
 Bobbi is also the music director and conductor of the Saint Francis String Orchestras.

 Originally from Willmar, Teri competed for six years in the Midwest Amateur Gymnastics Association.
 She has taught all ages groups from 18 months through middle school and has served as the head gymnastics coach at the Little Falls Middle School.
 Teri also has a strong musical education background as well.
 Teri lives in St. Cloud with her husband and three sons.